tomahim/py-image-dataset-generator/README.md

 ## Collect and generate large image datasets with minimal effort

-This tool automatically grab images from Google or Bing by specifying keywords and optionnaly resize it.
-Then you can generate new one from an existing dataset adding noise, rotate, transform etc (developement in progress).
+This tool automatically grab images from Google or Bing and optionaly resize them.
+Then you can generate new images from an existing dataset by adding noise, rotate, transform etc (developement in progress).

 ### Table of content